Raised pavement marker: In North America

 The current trend for lane markings is to intersperse retroreflective paint lines with reflectors as seen on the majority of American highways.

-This scheme only applies to the USA and Canada.
+This scheme only applies to the US and Canada.
 Mexico, on the other hand, generally follows European usage.

-Usage of color in Japan
+In Japan

 If marked on the road, the color should match the purpose according to European counterparts.
 Also, fluorescent yellow markers are used to indicate temporary lanes during roadworks on major roads in Japan.

 Two other markers are adopted for use in Japan, taken from North American usage: